Go Back Team-BHP > Team-BHP > Team-BHP Advice > On buying a car

 • Service station monopolies: This is relevant for buyers from smaller cities and towns where there may be only one authorized service center for a particular brand.
 In most cases these monopoly players exploit customers with their high-handed attitudes.
 Search within the Team-BHP forums for the service experiences of actual owners from your city.

 • Extended warranties: Extended coverage for your new car is always a good idea.
 Even the most reliable cars have occasional defects and parts for modern cars can be tremendously expensive to replace.
-Click HERE (ARTICLE: Extended Warranties.
-Yes or No?) for the Team-BHP guide to extended warranties.
+Click HERE for the Team-BHP guide to extended warranties.

 • Accessories: Crosscheck accessory prices between the showroom and after-market dealers.
 Some authorized dealerships charge as much as Rs.4,000 for sun film on a hatchback, while an after-market option costs only Rs.1,200.
 Dealerships make a lot of money on accessories.
 If the dealership is bundling free accessories, verify their quality and brand.
-To view the Team-BHP list of "must-have" accessories, click HERE (ARTICLE: Must-have Accessories for your new car).
+To view the Team-BHP list of "must-have" accessories, click HERE.

 GTO